 Flexhire can help offset some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
 This does not eliminate risk: day-to-day control, working pattern, exclusivity, equipment, integration into the client organization, and the practical reality of the relationship still matter.

 If you are Bulgarian, immigration status is not the issue, but tax, registration, invoicing, VAT, and social insurance still matter.
-EU/EEA/Swiss citizens have different movement and residence rights from third-country nationals, but they still need the correct Bulgarian registrations if they conduct freelance activity from Bulgaria.
+EU/European Economic Area (EEA)/Swiss citizens have different movement and residence rights from third-country nationals, meaning people who are not citizens of an EU/EEA state or Switzerland, but they still need the correct Bulgarian registrations if they conduct freelance activity from Bulgaria.

-For short stays, Bulgaria is part of the Schengen area.
-The Ministry of Foreign Affairs says Bulgaria issues Schengen visas and that short stays are counted under the Schengen rule of no more than 90 days in any 180-day period.
+For short stays, Bulgaria is part of the Schengen area, the European short-stay travel zone.
+The Ministry of Foreign Affairs, Bulgaria's consular authority for visa guidance, says Bulgaria issues Schengen visas and that short stays are counted under the Schengen rule of no more than 90 days in any 180-day period.
 A short tourist stay should not be treated as permission to build a local Bulgarian freelance business.

 Third-country nationals who want to freelance in Bulgaria need to check the specific immigration route.
-Bulgaria's Labour Migration and Labour Mobility Act includes a permit for freelance work: the Employment Agency can issue a permit for a third-country national to work as a freelance professional based on a detailed work plan, and that permit supports a long-term residence permit or long-stay visa.
+Bulgaria's Labour Migration and Labour Mobility Act, the law governing labour-market access for non-EU workers, includes a permit for freelance work: the Employment Agency, Bulgaria's labour-market agency, can issue a permit for a third-country national to work as a freelance professional based on a detailed work plan, and that permit supports a long-term residence permit or long-stay visa.
 The law says the freelance-work permit is issued for one year and can be extended if conditions remain in place.

-Bulgaria also introduced a digital-nomad residence pathway in late 2025 according to specialist immigration reporting, but official implementation details can change.
-Before moving, verify current rules with the Bulgarian consulate, Ministry of Foreign Affairs, Migration Directorate, Employment Agency, or an immigration lawyer.
+Bulgaria also introduced a digital-nomad residence pathway in late 2025 according to specialist immigration reporting, but official implementation details can change and this article did not find a stable official implementation page during the July 2026 check.
+Before moving, verify current rules with the Bulgarian consulate, Ministry of Foreign Affairs, Migration Directorate, Bulgaria's residence-permit authority, Employment Agency, or an immigration lawyer.

 Flexhire helps Bulgarian freelancers find serious remote clients, structure the engagement, manage contracts, and get paid through international rails such as Wise, Payoneer, Stripe where available, and crypto where legally available.
 For clients, Flexhire creates a cleaner workflow than informal contracting: vetted talent, documented scopes, platform payment records, and a more professional separation between contractor and end client.